cs480x-22c/final/README.md

 - Implementation: Describe the intent and functionality of the interactive visualizations you implemented.
 Provide clear and well-referenced images showing the key design and interaction elements.
 - Evaluation: What did you learn about the data by using your visualizations?
 How did you answer your questions?
 How well does your visualization work, and how could you further improve it?

-As this will be your only chance to describe your project in detail make sure that your process book is a standalone document that fully describes your results and the final design.
-[Here](http://dataviscourse.net/2015/assets/process_books/bansal_cao_hou.pdf) are a [few examples](http://dataviscourse.net/2015/assets/process_books/walsh_trevino_bett.pdf) of process books from a similar course final.

-Tip: Start your process book on Day 1.
-Make entries after each meeting, and trim / edit as needed towards the end of the project.
-Many folks use either slides software (like PowerPoint) or Google Docs to make this book, as both allow for flexible layouts and export to PDF.

 ### Project Website

 Create a public website for your project using GitHub pages or another web hosting service of your choice.